 News

-This message was originally sent to international students and scholars by email on June 25, 2025.
+This message was originally sent to all students by email on April 28, 2026.

 Dear International Huskies,